 17. It’s warm here—but you already knew that

-In Houston, the spring, summer and fall get hot, so be prepared to wear sunscreen and dress for the season.
+In Houston, the spring, summer and fall get hot, so be prepared to wear sunscreen and dress in light clothes.
 But in February, when it’s snowing up north, you can be on one of Houston’s many golf courses or eating lunch the patio.
 With more than 200 days of sunshine in Houston, it’s no wonder the folks here are so friendly.

 18. Life’s a beach, and you can find one close by

 Houston is known for sun but not necessarily sand.
 But there are sun-splashed beaches nearby, such as in Galveston.
-So when you want to get away and lie on a warm beach, you can find one in less than an hour.
+So when you want to get away and relax in your swimsuit on a warm beach, you can find one in less than an hour.

 19. Be prepared for Mother Nature

 Houston is subtropical, so expect weather events such as hurricanes and tropical storms.
 When you do make Houston your home, make sure you have a disaster-preparedness kit on hand.

 20. Houston hospitality is the real deal

 The folks in Houston have a reputation for being welcoming and friendly.
 Don’t be surprised when they smile and hold the door for you—it’s a natural part of their special Texas hospitality.

 By now, you must be even more excited about moving to Houston.
 Start your journey by getting a quote from multiple moving services today!